lehrerhans/Remote-Stick-with-ESP32/README.md

 Remote Stick working as HID (Keybaord and Mouse) for Open Vario / Open Soar.
 Can also used for DIY Keyboards and Mouse Emulation with Keys.

-<b> Work in Progress!!! </b>

 uC ESP32-S2 </br>
 uC Board: Lolin S2 mini </br>
-Keep in Mind: ESP32: Only pins that support both input & output have integrated pull-up and pull-down resistors.
-Input-only GPIOs 34-39 do not.
+<b>  Keep in Mind: ESP32: Only pins that support both input & output have integrated pull-up and pull-down resistors.
+Input-only GPIOs 34-39 do not. </b>

 The buttons are read in with Interrupt-Routines.
 The ESP32-S2 has one core, with 32 interrupts. </br>
 The buttons cann be pressed short, long (1sec) or very long (4sec), </br>